rediscookbook/rediscookbook/recipes/3_object_level_interaction/introduction_to_storing_objects/recipe.md

 ### Problem

-You want to store some arbitrary Ruby objects in Redis.
+You want to store some arbitrary objects in Redis.

 ### Solution

-As with any key-value database, you can use the key to simulate structure:
+As with any key-value database, you can use the key to simulate structure.
+Here's an example using Ruby, but the principle can be used in any programming language.

     >> redis.set "event:42:name", "Redis Meetup"
     => "OK"